Skip to Main Content

 • How does this item compare and contrast with the other sources you found?
 What did you learn from this source that you did not learn from the others?
 How does this source reinforce or contradict information found in the others?

-• Would you use this source for your final project and why or why not?
+• Is this source useful to you?
+Would you use this source for your project?
+Why or why not?